grafana/writers-toolkit/docs/sources/contribute/data-source-writing-guide/index.md

   - Any prerequisites that may be unique to the data source. (example: Salesforce requires that a specific account be created prior to connecting to Grafana.)
   - Know your authentication method (e.g., API key, OAuth, certificates).
 Have your security keys and certificates handy.

-- Explain how to configure the specific data source using the UI.
+- Explain how to configure the specific data source using the UI section.
-  - Step-by-step setup instructions using the UI
+  - Step-by-step setup instructions using the UI.
   - Describe each configuration option or setting.
   - Include examples (e.g., connection strings).
   - If the data source supports PDC: